CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

 ---

-### Task 4: Create a prompt flow
+## Task 4: Create a prompt flow

-A prompt flow provides a way to orchestrate prompts and other activities to define an interaction with a generative AI model.
-In this exercise, you'll use a template to create a basic chat flow for an AI assistant in a travel agency.
+In this task, you’ll create a basic AI assistant for a travel agency using a prompt flow.
+The assistant will handle travel-related queries, give personalized recommendations, share tips, and help with itinerary planning while keeping responses professional, safe, and relevant.

 1. In the Azure AI Foundry portal navigation bar, in the **Build and customize** section, select **Prompt flow (1)**.
 Then select **+ Create (2)**.